snkrause/airbnb_revenue/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/stackoverflow/so-survey-2017/data).
-Otherwise, feel free to use the code here as you would like! change
+I want to thank airbnb for providing the data for this project.
+You can find the Licensing for the data and other descriptive information at the Kaggle links ([Boston](https://www.kaggle.com/airbnb/boston), [Seattle](https://www.kaggle.com/airbnb/seattle/data).

+Otherwise, feel free to use the code here as you would like!